 Sorry something went wrong with your subscription

 Please, try again in a couple of minutes

 See more In-depth

-- Symptom relief.
-Centers for Disease Control and Prevention. http://www.cdc.gov/getsmart/antibiotic-use/symptom-relief.html?s_cid=cs_074.
-Accessed March 12, 2015.
+- Common cold.
+Centers for Disease Control and Prevention. https://www.cdc.gov/antibiotic-use/community/for-patients/common-illnesses/colds.html.
+Accessed Feb.
+20, 2020.

-- Pappas DE, et al. The common cold in children: Treatment and prevention. http://www.uptodate.com/home.
-Accessed March 12, 2015.
+- Sexton DJ, et al. The common cold in adults: Treatment and prevention. https://www.uptodate.com/contents/search.
+Accessed Feb.
+20, 2020.